Customize the Configuration

 The entities property is an object with a key for each one of the GraphQL types that can be returned from a request.
 Each entity will have its own state machine property containing its state transition rules and also a list of instances of mocked data.

-• states: you can use this property to define what state transitions are allowed.
-In the above example, it is possible to transition from empty to created, but not from empty to updatedName.
-It's also possible to transition from created to updatedName and empty, but it's not possible to transition from updatedName to created.
+- states: you can use this property to define what state transitions are allowed.
+In the above example, it is possible to transition from

 "updatedName": {